sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 value `suspend` ([int|float seconds])

+Sub-second suspend (IE: 0.1) is possible.
 If seconds is not provided, the task is suspended indefinitely; such a task can only be resumed by use of the `resume()` function.

 When the task is resumed, it will have a full quota of ticks and seconds.
 This function is useful for programs that run for a long time or require a lot of ticks.
 If seconds is negative, then `E_INVARG` is raised. `Suspend()` returns zero unless it was resumed via `resume()`, in which case it returns the second argument given to that function.